Life As an Emergency Medical Technician or Paramedic

 Those thinking about becoming an Emergency Medical Technician or Paramedic might also be interested in the following careers:

-Those who work as an Emergency Medical Technician or Paramedic sometimes switch careers to one of these choices:
+Career changers with experience as an Emergency Medical Technician or Paramedic sometimes find work in one of the following fields:

 More about our data sources and methodologies.